 Kansas City, MO Family Law Attorneys Representing You in Jackson County

-At Stange Law Firm, PC , you are the focus.
-Because we are only dedicated to family law, you can be sure that your attorney has the experience to guide you through every aspect of your case.
-From our office in Lee’s Summit, we serve you throughout Kansas City, Missouri when you need someone to fight for you and your family.
-We also have an appointment only office downtown in Kansas City.
+At Stange Law Firm, PC, you are the focus.
+Because we are only dedicated to family law, you can be sure that your attorney has the compassion to guide you through every aspect of your case.
+From our office in Kansas City, Missouri, we can help when you need someone to fight for you and your family.

-We have offices in both locations because we want to be near both courthouses in Jackson County, Missouri.
+We have two offices in Jackson County, MO because we want to be near both courthouses.
 For example, in Jackson County, there is a courthouse in Independence and in downtown Kansas City.
 We also feel as if clients shouldn’t have to travel to one central location.
 Instead, we believe access is easier when we are in more than one location.

 Your Kansas City, MO Family Law Attorneys and Law Firm in Jackson County

 Gaining knowledge about the local courts and Missouri family law can be helpful for you to understand the process better.
-For your assistance, you can find more information about the Jackson County Court System in Kansas City/Lee’s Summit, Missouri by following these links:
+For your assistance, you can find more information about the Jackson County Court System in Kansas City, Missouri by following these links:

 - Jackson County Circuit Clerk’s Office: Click this link to view the Jackson County Circuit Clerk’s website.